How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 How to install a basement sump pump chamber

 The first step should be to install the sump chamber (also known as a sump hole or pit).
 This process will differ whether you’re building a new basement or installing a sump pump in an existing basement.
-In both cases, you’ll need to create a hole in the concrete floor for the chamber to sit in.
+In both cases, you’ll need to create a hole in the floor for the chamber to sit in.

 How to plumb your sump tank